Establishing a partnership

 6. Set a timeline in advance

 Both parties should formally agree to a programme of specific activities and events – this might involve face-to-face and / or virtual communication.
 Bear in mind, not everything will go according to plan, so build in some buffer time.

 7. Set up a partnership agreement

 Developing a written agreement together with your partner school or youth group ensures that everyone is clear on aims, distribution of roles and the timeframe.
-Guidance and examples of partnership agreements are available on the British Council Schools Online website.

 8. Plan your budget

 When planning your project, agree to specific activities with your partner school well in advance, and find out about funding opportunities as early as possible (this may include UK-German Connection funding opportunities).